121 series: Refurbishment and conversion

-From 2016, the entire fleet of 19 two-car trainsets is scheduled to undergo refurbishment, and at the same time reclassified "7200 series".
-Refurbishment includes replacement of the DC motors with 140 kW AC motors and VVVF control, new side windows, new "efWing" CFRP bogies (S-DT67ef motor bogies and S-TR67ef trailer bogies), and a new livery based on the original style with a thin green line added to the magenta bodyside stripe.
+From 2016 to 2018, the entire fleet of 19 two-car trainsets underwent refurbishment, and then were reclassified as the "7200 series" (see fleet history, below).
+Refurbishment included replacement of the DC motors with 140 kW AC motors and VVVF control, new side windows, new "efWing" CFRP bogies (S-DT67ef motor bogies and S-TR67ef trailer bogies), and a new livery based on the original style with a thin green line added to the magenta bodyside stripe.
 Internally, the refurbished trains have fixed four-person seating bays on one side with longitudinal bench seating on the other.

-The first trainset to be treated, set 3, was outshopped from JR Shikoku's Tadotsu Works in February 2016, and entered service from 13 June 2016.
+The first trainset to be treated, set 3, departed the JR Shikoku's Tadotsu Works in February 2016, and entered service from 13 June 2016.

 Fleet history

 The individual build histories for the fleet are as follows.